+- SH Series Cross Assembler User's Manual

+- H Series Linkage Editor User's Manual

+- H Series Librarian User's Manual

-- SuperHTM RISC Engine C/C++ Compiler, Assembler, Optimizing Linkage Editor User's Manual - Hitachi Debugging Interface User's Manual - Hardware Manual for each device - Programming Manual for each device - Notes: 1.
-IBM PC is a registered trademark of International Business Machines Corporation. - 2.
-Microsoft®, Windows®, and Windows NT® are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+- SuperH RISC Engine C/C++ Compiler User's Manual

+- Hitachi Debugging Interface User's Manual

+- Hardware Manual for each device

+- Programming Manual for each device

+Notes: 1.
+IBM PC is a registered trademark of International Business Machines Corporation.
-Microsoft® Windows® 98 operating system is referred to as Windows® 98 in this user's manual.

-Microsoft[®] Windows[®] Millennium Edition operating system is referred to as Windows[®] Me in this user's manual.

-Microsoft® Windows® 2000 operating system is referred to as Windows® 2000 in this user's manual.

-Microsoft[®] Windows[®] XP operating system is referred to as Windows[®] XP in this user's manual.

-- 3. Adobe, Acrobat, and Acrobat Reader are registered trademarks of Adobe Systems Incorporated. - 4.
+- 2. Microsoft[®], Windows[®], and Windows NT[®] are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+Microsoft[®] Windows[®] 95 operating system is referred to as Windows[®] 95 in this user's manual. - Microsoft[®] Windows[®] 98 operating system is referred to as Windows[®] 98 in this user's manual. - Microsoft® Windows® 2000 operating system is referred to as Windows® 2000 in this user's manual. - 3.
+Adobe, Acrobat, and Acrobat Reader are registered trademarks of Adobe Systems Incorporated. - 4.
 Other brand and product names are registered trademarks of each company.